roboticmaterialsgroup/group-assignment-kinematics/README.md

 Open the repository that you just cloned in MS Visual Studio Code.
 Your Platform IO plugin should be working at this stage.

 ## Step 3: each team member: upload the program to your Romi
-Once uploaded, your Romi should drive at a constant speed of 50 mm/s and output the velocity to the terminal.
+Once uploaded, your Romi should drive at a constant speed of 50 mm/s after button A was pressed.
 Here, you are provided with Encoders., Speed_controller., and Position_estimation. source and header files, which you *can* use for your individual and group assignment.
 Try to understand the implemenation of the files and their inter-dependency, before procedding to the next step.
 If you cannot get the terminal to output the velicities as described above, please ask for help from your group members or SAs in one of their lab sessions